 Marketing.
 Torture.
 A never ending task that needs constant attention, new ideas and to reach new people.
 Most business owners I know see it as one of their biggest and most difficult challenges.
 Perhaps it is because most of us are experts in what our business does, food, clothes, entertainment, internet etc but none of us have any real training in marketing.
-Add to that there are so many ways to market your business nowadays; social, email, SMS marketing, print, radio, tv, internet.
+Add to that there are so many ways to market your business nowadays; social, email, SMS messaging, print, radio, tv, internet.
 Which one will be work best?
 Should I use a mix of these?
 How much will it cost and how will I measure the results?
 More torture.

-In this blog I will make the case for SMS Marketing.
+In this blog, I will make the case for SMS Marketing.
 A low cost and simple marketing technique that will grow to be worth $83.03 billion globally by 2024 (TMR 2015).
 This is due to a number of reason which I will highlight later in this blog.

 OK let’s get into it then.
 We’ve always believed that you find the marketing channel that best suits your business and your customers.
 We use Google Adwords.
 We decided a long time ago to pay Google so that when people search for “Bulk SMS” or “SMS Marketing” our service will appear.
 Now we are on the playing field and it is up to us to provide a compelling customer proposition to business owners worldwide.
 Thankfully business owners like us but the point is we found our most effective marketing channel and we are sticking with it.
 Many business owners get very frustrated with marketing and end up half-heartedly trying lots of channels, for example, using Facebook or Twitter but not staying engaged with customers on social.
 Rather than help the business, this smacks of a business that is only paying lip service to customer engagement on social.
 If you are going to use a marketing channel, use it to its optimal level.